First to reach $n$ game: Anti-OK Corral model

 \section{Anti-OK Corral model}

 This version of the model is also governed by an urn.
 Suppose that there are initially~$n$ balls of each type ($1,2$) in the urn.
 In each round, we take a ball at random {\em without replacement}, and the type of ball determines who wins the round.
 The person who first gets $n$ balls of its type (that is, has won $n$ rounds) wins the game.

-This model is reminiscent of the OK Corral model studied in~\cite{King,KV,WM}, except instead of favouring those who won the most so far, it favours the other player (hence the name of this section).
+In contrast to the original OK Corral model studied in~\cite{King,KV,WM}, where a team with more remaining ``fighters'' gains an advantage, here the player with fewer remaining balls is more likely to be the winner.
+For this reason we refer to this model as an ``anti-OK Corral'' model.

+\begin{thm} In the anti-OK Corral model, for each fixed $k\ge 1$, as $n\to\infty$, the probability that a specified player, say Player 1, wins overall with the net profit of $k$, and the other player wins $n-k\in\{0,1,\dots,n-1\}$ converges to $\frac1{2^{k+1}}$.
+As a result, the limiting distribution of the net profit of a player is an equal mixture of two Geometric ($1/2$) distributions supported on positive integers. \end{thm}

-It is possible to construct a Markov process that resembles the random walk for the constant case.
+Note that it is possible to construct a Markov process that resembles the random walk for the constant case.
 The issue is that the transition probabilities become both state and time-dependent.
-Let $D_k$ be the difference between the number of balls of type one and type two at time $k$.
+Let \(D_k\) be the difference between the numbers of remaining balls of type one and type two after \(k\) draws.
 Thus $D_0=0$.
 Now we have

 This is, in fact, equivalent to a Markov representation of a simple random walk bridge on the time interval $0$ to $2n$.
 We now run this process up to the stopping time $\tau^{(n)}$ when $|D_k|$ hits the ``line'' $2n-k$ for the first time.
 Since the total number of balls remaining at time $k$ is $2n-k$, it is evident that all remaining balls must be of the same type at the first time $|D_k|=2n-k$ and thus all of the $n$ balls of one of the two types have been taken.
 If $D_{\tau^{(n)}}=2n-\tau^{(n)}$ then all the remaining balls are of type one and if $D_{\tau^{(n)}}=-(2n-\tau^{(n)})$ then all remaining balls are of type two.